HowDoIGitHelp/CMSC23MDNotes/mdNotes/logic_programming/unification_sld_resolution.md

 Unification involving variables, create what is known as an instantiation.
 Unifying `watertype(X)` and `watertype(squirtle)` will create the instantiation `X=squirtle`.

-On the other hand the complex terms `isresistantto(X,charmander)` and `isresistantto(squirtle,X)` do not unify since you cannot find a consistent instantiation of `X`.
+On the other hand, the complex terms `isresistantto(X,charmander)` and `isresistantto(squirtle,X)` do not unify since you cannot find a consistent instantiation of `X`.
 The instantiation `X=squirtle` evaluates to the terms `isresistantto(squirtle,charmander)` and `isresistantto(squirtle,squirtle)`.
 The instantiation `X=charmander` makes the terms `isresistantto(charmander,charmander)` and `isresistantto(squirtle,charmander)`.